darlinglele/darlinglele.github.com/_posts/2012-05-17-windowsssh.md

 ####Use SwitchySharp to sharp the chrome

-Since we have successful forward the ssh port with localhost 3128 port, then we are going to config chrome to use this port as socket proxy, here we can get many convienent by install an amazing chrome extesion -- SwitchyProxy, you can easily to install by hit [me](https://chrome.google.com/webstore/detail/dpplabbmogkhghncfbfdeeokoefdjegm)
+Since we already successful setting up the forward port in 3128, then we are going to config chrome to use this port as socket proxy, here we can get many convienent by install an amazing chrome extesion -- SwitchyProxy, you can easily to install by hit [me](https://chrome.google.com/webstore/detail/dpplabbmogkhghncfbfdeeokoefdjegm)

 #####Config the proxy profiles
     Socks host: localhost